Long-tail LoB reserving, pricing and

 For executives: risk capital decisions are supported by a transparent, company-wide model that reflects the true risk profile of each portfolio.

-Modelling wizard for individual lines
+Modelling Wizard for individual lines

 A modelling wizard, optimisation algorithms, and comprehensive statistical diagnostics are used to rapidly identify the optimal, parsimonious model.